sparkflows/sparkflows-docs/docs/installation/configuration/running-as-service.rst

 Add a shell script
 ----------------

-Add a shell script `fire.sh` in location updated in fire service for Starting Fire server.
+Add a shell script 'fire.sh' in location updated in fire service for Starting Fire server.

 Add Below to it and provide appropriate permission